 SLAC research explores nature on all scales, from the unseen realms of fundamental particles and unbelievably fast processes to astrophysical phenomena of cosmic dimensions that unfold over the age of the universe.
-Our research opens new windows to the natural world and builds a brighter future through scientific discovery.
+Our research opens new windows to the natural world and builds a brighter future through discovery and innovation.

 Researchers have made the first microscopic movies of liquids getting vaporized by the world's brightest X-ray laser.